dejarvu/alx-system_engineering-devops/0x00-shell_basics/README.md

-script that prints the absolute path name
+Display the contents list cd